harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 ## Integration Monitoring

-To monitor and track the health status of an integration, you can go to the **Integration Monitoring** tab.
+To monitor and track the health status of an integration, you can go to **Integration Monitoring**.

 Here's how you can verify the integration status: